 Appointments as "Distinguished Professor" and "Visiting Professor" (including the variants of "Visiting Assistant Professor," and "Visiting Associate Professor" dependent upon the qualifications of the appointee) consistent with the academic standards of the University may be made from time to time by the President upon recommendation by the Chair, the appropriate Dean, and the Vice President for Academic Affairs.
 Such appointments will be made for a defined period of time, with renewal contingent upon the mutual consent of the University and the individual.
 Tenure is not granted to those holding the positions of Distinguished Professor or Visiting Professor nor is tenure ever to be considered having been granted because of a long-term relationship.
-In the event that a person holding the rank of Distinguished Professor or Visiting Professor is later appointed to a tenurable rank, the length of service as a Distinguished or Visiting Professor will not count toward the time periods for tenure specified in Article VI unless the number of years to be counted is otherwise requested in writing by the faculty member at the time of promotion to tenurable rank.
+In the event that a person holding the rank of Distinguished Professor or Visiting Professor is later appointed to a tenurable rank, the length of service as a Distinguished or Visiting Professor will not count toward the time periods for tenure specified in Article VI unless otherwise agreed to in writing by all parties at the time of promotion to tenurable rank.